The Organizational Culture Assessment Instrument (OCAI) developed by Cameron and Quinn is a method to assess organizational culture.

 This is a formalized and structured work environment.
 Procedures decide what people do.
 Leaders are proud of their efficiency-based coordination.
 Keeping the organization functioning effortlessly is most crucial.
 Formal rules and policy keep the organization together.
-The lasting goals are stability and results, paired with efficient and smooth execution of tasks.
+The lasting goals are stability and results, paired with the efficient and smooth execution of tasks.
 Trustful delivery, smooth planning, and low costs are the characterization of success.
 The personnel management has to guarantee work and values predictability.

 Leader Type: Coordinator, monitor, organizer